-Proposed law provides that the district attorney is to notify the Dept. of Revenue in writing of any prosecution under proposed law.
+Requires the district attorney to notify the Dept. of Revenue (DOR) in writing of any prosecution under proposed law.

-Proposed law provides that nothing contained in proposed law is to be construed to prevent the state, through the attorney general, from asserting a cause of action to recover damages or penalties, or assess or collect a penalty, resulting from a violation of proposed law.
+Provides that nothing contained in proposed law is to be construed to prevent the state, through the attorney general, from asserting a cause of action to recover damages or penalties, or assess or collect a penalty, resulting from a violation of proposed law.